Louisiana Sports Betting Revenue

 Regulator: Louisiana Gaming Control Board

-Platforms: Online and retail (launch pending)
+Platforms: Retail and Online (online pending)

 Tax Rate: 10 percent of retail revenue and 15 percent of online betting revenue